 CPU and RAM

-As with any other computer, more CPU, and RAM, the better its performance will be.
+As with any other computer, the more CPU and RAM, the better its performance will be.
 But the cost escalates accordingly, so settle on a model that suits your budget.
 This article contains both powerful dual-core Intel Celeron processors and less powerful ARM-based configurations.

 Hardware Encryption Acceleration